somoiretom/somoiretom/README.md

  I'm Somoire Tom
  ✍️currently learning at Zetech University
- 💻I'm interested much in Web development, which am pretty understanding it well currently 📞I'm looking forward to be an experienced web developer in some days, months to come 🦜🦜And I really do Love Nature, the Natural beauty of creatures
+ 💻I'm interested much in Web development, which am pretty understanding it well currently 📞I'm inspiring to be a web developer in the current days and the future 🦜🦜 I really i Love Nature, the Natural beauty of creatures

 <!--